LAVANDERIE INDUSTRIALI

 EXAMPLES

-In this case, it is a white or decorated garment made of Cotton:
+In this case, it is a white or decorated garment made of cotton:

 In this case, it is a white or decorated garment made of Cotton.
-It should be treated with peracetic acid and dried in a drum or in a tunnel.
+It should be treated with peracetic acid and dried in a drum or in a tunnel. |

-In this case, instead, the garment, in Cotton or Cotton/Polyester, white or with coloured decorations, can be treated with peracetic acid or hydrogen peroxide.
-Tunnel drying is only possible.
+In this case, however, the garment, made of cotton or cotton/polyester, white or with coloured decorations, can be treated with peracetic acid or hydrogen peroxide.
+Tunnel drying is the only suitable method. |